Kshama Sawant: Tenure

 During her campaign, Sawant said that, if elected, she would donate the portion of her salary as a City Council member that exceeded the average salary in Seattle.
 On January 27, 2014, she announced that she would live on $40,000 of her $117,000 salary.
-She places the rest into a political fund that she uses for social justice campaigns.
-As of September 19, 2021, she cited her current city-allotted salary as $140,000, while she continues to take home $40,000 of that amount.
+She placed the rest into a political fund that she used for social justice campaigns.
+As of September 19, 2021, she cited her current city-allotted salary as $140,000, while she continued to take home $40,000 of that amount.

+Per the Socialist Alternative website which tracks her donations, Sawant would fail to donate the $40,000 to $60,000 required to have a take home pay of $40,000 and has not released her donations for the year 2023.
+In March 2023, local news reported that Sawant failed to meet her donation promises for eight of her nine years in public office.

 Sawant called for the expansion of bus and light rail capacity with a millionaire's tax.
-She has also called for "transit justice", which would include free user fares; an increase in free transit services to the poor, especially communities in south Seattle; and restriction of transit options to communities that "can afford other options" until the foregoing measures are implemented.
+She has also called for "transit justice", which would include free user fares; an increase in free transit services to the poor, especially communities in south Seattle; and restriction of transit options to communities that "can afford other options" until the foregoing measures were implemented.

 During the 2014 Israel–Gaza conflict, Sawant urged the Seattle City Council to condemn both Israel's attacks on Gaza and Hamas's attacks on Israel, and called on President Obama and Congress to denounce the Israeli blockade of Gaza and to cut off all military assistance to Israel.
 Sawant's call to condemn Israel's actions prompted a response from Israeli ambassador Ron Dermer, calling for Sawant to retract the statement.

+In 2020, Sawant advocated for defunding the Seattle Police Department (SPD) by 50%, aligning with the broader "defund the police" movement.
+The city council made only smaller cuts to the police budget.